 In mid 2013, a person in Ireland was providing hosting to people that hosted hidden services including a secure email platform called Tor Mail.

-Unfortunately they busted him on an unrelated charge relating to child pornography and seized all his servers.
+Unfortunately they busted him on an unrelated charge relating to child exploitation and seized all his servers.

 I suggest you read the following article to learn more about this.

 In Tails, the browser is called Iceweasel and when Tor in ran in Windows, it uses Firefox.

 Open up a Window and type the following command in the address bar, “about:config” and click the button that says “I’ll be careful, I promise.”

 This will bring up a bunch of settings including a search bar at the top.